-Large Format Posters are designed to be viewed at a distance (usually of at least 1m).
+Large Format Posters are designed to be viewed at a distance (usually of at least 3-5 ft.).
 This means that images don't need to be as high resolution as on litho printed items.
-We recommend that you provide images for Large Format Posters at a maximum of 150dpi.
-Any higher won't make much difference to final print, but will take much longer to process, and may delay the processing of your job. keep all elements under 225% total ink limit
+We recommend that you provide images for Large Format Posters at a maximum of 150 dpi.
+Any higher won't make much difference to final print, but will take much longer to process, and may delay the processing of your job.

+keep all elements under 225% total ink limit

-BE CAREFUL WITH COLOUR
+BE CAREFUL WITH COLOR

 To create a good solid black, use rich black (see page 26).
-Don't use four-colour black and pay attention to the ink coverage limits on page 24.
+Don't use four-color black and pay attention to the ink coverage limits on page 24.
 Keep all elements under 225% total ink limit.
-It's best to avoid solid colours of only one ink (i.e. pure cyan, magenta, yellow or black) as these can be susceptible to slight "banding".
+It's best to avoid solid colors of only one ink (i.e. pure cyan, magenta, yellow or black) as these can be susceptible to slight "banding."
 Using rich black avoids banding.
 Also, any greyscale images should be converted to CMYK prior to being printed on our large format equipment.

-Due to the different technology used to produce our Large Format range, and the limitations of the substrates, it's unlikely that colours will match our range of litho printed products.
+Due to the different technology used to produce our Large Format range, it's unlikely that colors will match our range of litho printed products.